mfocko/blog/blog/2024-01-28-rust-opinion.md

 Rust has become a rather popular language these days.
 I've managed to get my hands dirty with it during _[Advent of Code]_ ‘22 and partially ‘23.
-I've also used it for few rounds of _[Codeforces]_ and I have to try very hard to maintain some variety of languages for LeetCode challenges along with the Rust.
-I'll disclaim up front that I won't be only positive, since this post is a result of multiple discussions about Rust and I stand by
-_“All that glitters is not gold”_, so if you can't stand your favorite language being criticized in any way, don't even proceed. :wink:
+I've also used it for few rounds of _[Codeforces]_ and I have to try very hard to maintain some variety of languages for LeetCode challenges along with Rust.
+I'll disclaim up front that I won't be only positive, since this post is a result of multiple discussions about Rust and I stand by _“All that glitters is not gold”_, so if you can't stand your favorite language being criticized in any way, don't even proceed. :wink:

 <!--truncate-->